 One of the things you think when you are pregnant is how many weeks or months you are currently carrying your child.
-Traditionally, if your go to a check-up, the doctor would say that you are 5 or 6 weeks pregnant.
+Traditionally, if you go to a check-up, the doctor would say that you are 5 or 6 weeks pregnant.
 But how do you know how many months it is?
 If you are 23 weeks pregnant, how many months is the equivalent of that?
-Fortunately for you, I am going to share in this article the equivalence of 23 weeks to months.
+Fortunately for you, I will share in this article the equivalence of 23 weeks to months.

 Pregnancy is one of the most delicate states of motherhood.
-There are a lot of things you should remember for you and your baby.
-You should always check on what week or month you are in your pregnancy and sometimes it’s confusing to make conversions of the numbers.
-But how do you know and what are the things you have to do if you are on your 23rd week?
+There are a lot of things you should remember for yourself and your baby.
+You should always check on what week or month you are in your pregnancy, and sometimes it’s confusing to make conversions of the numbers.
+But how do you know what you have to do if you are on your 23rd week?

 If You Are 23 Weeks Pregnant Then You Are….

-So basically, when you are in your first trimester, the first 4 weeks is your 1st month of pregnancy.
-In your 5ht to 8th week, you 2 months pregnant.
+So basically, when you are in your first trimester, the first 4 weeks are your 1st month of pregnancy.
+In your 5ht to 8th week, you are 2 months pregnant.
 The 9-13 weeks of your pregnancy are equivalent to your 3rd month.

 If you can’t remember all of this, you can have this calculator converter.
 It converts your weeks of pregnancy to months if you want to know it quickly.

 What to Expect in 23rd Week of Pregnancy

 Well, you’re in your 6th month, so your baby already looks like a baby!
 It is close to 30 cm long and weighs around 500 g., pretty exciting, right?
 It is not yet ready to be born because they have more bulking to do, but you and the baby still have 3 months left.